Treasurys Slightly Outperform TIPS in the 2025 Second Quarter as Inflation Expectations Ease

 Since the end of 2024, the straight Treasury yield curve shifted downward, but short and long-term yields have dropped far less than intermediates.
 Thus the Treasury yield curve has sagged in the middle.
 Technically, the yield curve remains upward sloping with the highest yields in the longest maturities.
 However, falling intermediate yields suggest a greater risk of an intermediate-term economic slowdown.
+In 25Q2, short term yields were little changed, but intermediate yields fell, while long term yields rose modestly.
+The sag in the intermediate yields ended 25Q2 up slightly from the lows seen at the end of April.

 Stephen P. Percoco